 The first challenge in running interesting downtime is to understand the options available.
-I’d recommend compiling them into a single resource.
-I use Notion for my campaign notes.
-But any option in the Ultimate Guide to RPG Campaign Managers will work.
+I'd recommend compiling them into a single resource.
+I use Obsidian for my campaign notes.
+But any option in the Ultimate Guide to TTRPG Campaign Managers will work.
 Include the following:

 - The name of the activity

 - A brief summary of the rules involved